Charles Schwab vs TradeZero in 2026

 Schwab vs TradeZero

-A feature on TradeZero’s app that Schwab doesn’t offer is a short-locate tool.
-Locates can be allocated in real time.
-Other TradeZero app features include news, watchlists, and charting with indicators.
-Right now, however, options trading is not possible on the TradeZero app, which we see as a serious limitation.
-Schwab’s apps permit multi-leg options (pre-built or custom).
+TradeZero’s mobile app includes a short-locate tool, which Schwab does not offer.
+Locates can be assigned in real time.
+The app also includes news, watchlists, and charts with indicators.
+However, options trading is not supported on the TradeZero app, which is a major drawback.
+Schwab’s apps support multi-leg options trading through custom and built-in spreads.

 Winner: Schwab